 This option will become available if the last two objects in the current selection are open vectors, between which the other objects can be distorted.

-The other objects in the selection can comprise one or more vectors, or one or more components, but not vectors and components together.
+The other objects in the selection can comprise one or more vectors .

 Therefore two examples of valid selections for this operation would be: